brojonat/incentivize-this-backend/abb/README.md

 # abb

-This package implements the Temporal workflows and activities that power the Reddit Bounty Board application.
+This package implements the Temporal workflows and activities that power the Affiliate Bounty Board application.

 ## Core Components